rayaman/multi/Documentation.md

-`THREAD.getName()` -- Returns the name of the working thread `THREAD.sleep(NUMBER n)` -- Sleeps for an amount of time stopping the current thread `THREAD.hold(FUNCTION func)` -- Holds the current thread until a condition is met
+`THREAD.getName()` -- Returns the name of the working thread `THREAD.sleep(NUMBER n)` -- Sleeps for an amount of time stopping the current thread `THREAD.hold(FUNCTION func)` -- Holds the current thread until a condition is met `THREAD.getID()` -- returns a unique ID for the current thread.
+This varaiable is visible to the main thread as well by accessing it through the returned thread object.
+OBJ.Id

 ST - GLOBAL namespace
 ---------------------